A British mosque for the 21st century - the UK’s first green mosque

-Designed to be truly inclusive, sustainable, safe, secure and respectful of its neighbourhood, the new Mosque for Cambridge will be a landmark building which will inject new life into the Mill Road area of Cambridge and become a community as well as a spiritual centre.
+‘This building will be truly inclusive, sustainable, safe, secure and respectful of the neighbourhood.
+It will be a landmark building which will inject new life into the Mill Road area of Cambridge of which the local and wider Cambridge community can be proud’.